 - Each user program could take less physical memory; more programs could be run the same time, with a corresponding increase in CPU utilization and throughput.

-I hope that you understand my post. if you like this post then share my post, and comment on my post if you have any suggestion or Queries related to Virtual Memory.
+I hope that you understand my post. if you like this post then share my post, and comment on my post if you have any suggestion or Queries related to computer.
 Thank you!